eProsima/Fast-DDS-docs/docs/persistence.rst

 Persistence
 ===========

-By default, writer's history is available for remote readers throughout writer's life.
+By default, the writer's history is available for remote readers throughout writer's life.
 You can configure Fast RTPS to provide persistence between application executions.
 When a writer is created again, it will maintain the previous history and a new remote reader will receive all samples sent by the writer throughout its life.

 A reader keeps information on the latest change notified to the user for each matching writer.
-Persisting this information, you could save bandwith, as the reader will not ask the writers for changes already notified.
+Persisting this information, you could save bandwidth, as the reader will not ask the writers for changes already notified.

 In summary, enabling this feature you will protect the state of endpoints against unexpected failures, as they will continue communicating after being restarted as if they were just disconnected from the network.

 Imagine, for instance, that a writer with a policy to keep its last 100 samples has its history full of changes and the machine where it runs has a power failure.
 When the writer is started again, if a new reader is created, it will not receive the 100 samples that were on the history of the writer.
-With persistence enabled, changes in the history of the writer will be written to disk, and read again when the writer is restarted.
+With persistence enabled, changes in the history of the writer will be written to disk and read again when the writer is restarted.

 With readers, the information written to disk is different.
 Only information about the last change notified to the user is stored on disk.